-21 Lewis v.
+24 Lewis v.
 Young, 705 N.E.2d 649, 653-54 (N.Y.
 1998); Stanga v.
 Husman, 694 N.W.2d 716, 718-720 (S.D.
 2005); St. James Village, Inc. v.
 Cunningham, 210 P.3d 190, 193-196 (Nev.
 2009).

-22 See Statewide Construction, Inc. v.
-Pietri, 247 P.3d 650, 656-57 (Idaho 2011) (holding that application of an Idaho statute, I.C. § 55-313, which gives a servient estate owner the right to relocate a motor vehicle access easement on terms similar to those found in Restatement § 4.8(3), was not an unconstitutional taking of private property without just compensation under either the Fifth Amendment to the U.S. Constitution or the Idaho Constitution because the statute expressly requires that the change must be made in a way "as not to obstruct motor vehicle travel, or to otherwise injure any person or persons using or interested in such access" and because any relocation authorized by the statue will "provide the dominant estate holders with the same beneficial interest they were entitled to under the easement by its original location").
+25 See Statewide Construction, Inc. v.
+Pietri, 247 P.3d 650, 656-57 (Idaho 2011) (holding that application of an Idaho statute, IDAHO CODE § 55-313, which gives a servient estate owner the right to relocate a motor vehicle access easement on terms similar to those found in the Restatement, was not an unconstitutional taking of private property without just compensation under either the Fifth Amendment to the U.S. Constitution or the Idaho Constitution because the statute expressly requires that the change must be made in a way "as not to obstruct motor vehicle travel, or to otherwise injure any person or persons using or interested in such access" and because any relocation authorized by the statue will "provide the dominant estate holders with the same benefit they were entitled to under the easement in its original location").

-1 UNIFORM EASEMENT RELOCATION ACT 2 SECTION 1.
+SECTION 1.
 SHORT TITLE.
-This [act] may be cited as the Uniform 3 Easement Relocation Act.
-4 SECTION 2.
+This [act] may be cited as the Uniform Easement Relocation Act.

+SECTION 2.
 DEFINITIONS.
-In this [act]: 5 (1) "Appurtenant easement" means a nonpossessory property interest that: 6 (A) provides a right to enter, use, or enjoy a servient estate; and 7 (B) is tied to or dependent on ownership or occupancy of a unit or a parcel 8 of real property.
-9 (2) "Conservation easement" means a nonpossessory property interest created for 10 one or more of the following conservation purposes: 11 (A) retaining or protecting the natural, scenic, wildlife, wildlife habitat, 12 biological, ecological, or open-space values of real property; 13 (B) ensuring the availability of real property for agricultural, forest, 14 outdoor recreational, or open-space uses; 15 (C) protecting natural resources, including wetlands, grasslands, and 16 riparian areas; 17 (D) maintaining or enhancing air or water quality; 18 (E) preserving the historical, architectural, archeological, paleontological, 19 or cultural aspects of real property; or 20 (F) any other purpose under [cite to applicable state law].
-21 (3) "Dominant estate" means an estate or interest in real property that is benefitted 22 by an appurtenant easement.
-23 (4) "Easement" means a nonpossessory property interest that provides a right to
+In this [act]:

+- (1) "Appurtenant easement" means an easement tied to or dependent on ownership or occupancy of a unit or a parcel of real property. - (2) "Conservation easement" means a nonpossessory property interest created for one or more of the following conservation purposes: - (A) retaining or protecting the natural, scenic, wildlife, wildlife-habitat, biological, ecological, or open-space values of real property; - (B) ensuring the availability of real property for agricultural, forest, outdoor-recreational, or open-space uses; - (C) protecting natural resources, including wetlands, grasslands, and riparian areas; - (D) maintaining or enhancing air or water quality; [or] - (E) preserving the historical, architectural, archeological, paleontological, or cultural aspects of real property[; or - (F) any other purpose under [cite to applicable state law]]. - (3) "Dominant estate" means an estate or interest in real property benefitted by an appurtenant easement. - (4) "Easement" means a nonpossessory property interest that: - (A) provides a right to enter, use, or enjoy real property owned by or in the possession of another; and